jamesmcroft/msgraph-meeting-scheduler/README.md

 The project contains an Azure Functions API that can check calendars of multiple users within a Microsoft 365 tenant based on a period of time, and find availability for the best time for a meeting.
 The request takes into consideration each participant's schedules, as well as including each individual's time zone to ensure that the times available are most convenient for everyone.

-Currently, the availability is based on 1 hour blocks of time.

 ## Using the Scheduler API

 You will need to create a new Azure AD application and grant it the following application permissions for the Microsoft Graph: